 Can I freeze roasted carrots and parsnips?
 This recipe is best made fresh, however, if you need to freeze them I would not add the honey, mustard, thyme or the walnuts.
 To freeze, leave them to cool on the trays then place the trays in the freezer for 2 or 3 hours.
 Once hard transfer the carrots and parsnips to a freezer-friendly container.
 They will keep for 3 months.
 To cook from frozen place them evenly on baking trays and bake at 180C/356F fan or 200C/392F conventional oven for 35 minutes.
 Add the honey, mustard and thyme about 20 minutes before the end of cooking.

 More Tasty Side Dishes

 For an indulgent Sunday lunch side dish try my Creamy, Cheesy Mashed Potatoes, so good with veggie sausages too.
-If you love sprouts then check out my Roasted Brussel’s Sprouts with cranberries, a delicious twist on roasted sprouts.

 Have you made this Honey Roasted Carrots and Parsnips Recipe?
 Rate it and leave me a comment below to let me know what you think.